-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
-Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.

-All HD APIs and antineoplastic HDs shall be transported shipped and received from by the supplier in segregated impervious plastic and labeled "Hazardous Drugs" on the outside of the delivery container.
+In addition to the standards in USP Chapter 800, Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.
+All HD APIs and antineoplastic HDs shall be shipped and received from the supplier in segregated impervious plastic and labeled "Hazardous Drugs" on the outside of the delivery container.